austinjbaber/dogpi/cad/README.md

 `show_base`, `show_lid`, and `show_assembled` controls.
 For deterministic CLI
 rendering and exports, set `render_target` to one of these values:

-- `1`: base at its manufacturing origin
+- `1`: base only, at its manufacturing origin
-- `2`: lid at its manufacturing origin
+- `2`: lid only, at its manufacturing origin
 - `3`: closed assembly
 - `4`: closure section with representative M2.5 hardware
 - `5`: closed-assembly interference diagnostic
 - `6`: front-tab pivot-and-slide preview at the selected path angle
 - `7`: interference diagnostic at the same selected path angle
+- `8`: lid only, with control deck down for printing

 Targets `5` and `7` should be empty; any visible solid represents an overlap.
 Target `7` defaults to the middle of the assembly path (`3.75` degrees).
 For a full path check, override `pivot_preview_angle` and repeat target `7` at intervals from `0` through `pivot_path_max_angle` (`6.5` degrees).
-OpenSCAD's "current top level object is empty" message is the passing result for these diagnostics.
+OpenSCAD's "current top level object is empty" message is the passing result for these options.

-The committed base and lid STLs are exported from targets `1` and `2`.
+The committed base and lid STLs are exported from targets `1` and `8`.
 Both have a minimum Z coordinate of 0 and can be imported directly into a slicer.

 ## Known fit and tolerance limitations